turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 we run the test and we are green!
 Now as you can see we are method is pretty chunky.
-Not only is it chuncky this is going to be really difficult to debugg as our application begins to grow.
+Not only is it chuncky this is going to be really difficult to debug as our application begins to grow.

 The name of our function is formatIdeas() but it's doing more than just formatting the ideas.
 All of the logic is nested in this function.
 Ideally it would be nice to extract this logic into other functions.

-Ideally if we can take the logic out of this stack we can deligate the responsibility to other pieces and parts.
+Ideally if we can take the logic out of this stack we can delegate the responsibility to other pieces and parts.

 When a function has too many responsibilities the code becomes brittle.
 The image I want you to think of is a bunch of tangled wires.